Commands & Functions

 Since functions are not part of the GUI, you can't use command history to insert them into your scripts.
 Instead, you have to type them by hand.
 That's a pity, but it's worth the effort, because the benefit of functions is immense.
 Many operations can't be implemented without functions and many operations are seriously simplified by using functions.

-Praat provides three types of built-in functions: 'management functions', mathematical functions, and string functions.
+Praat provides a growing list of built-in functions.
+In this session, we'll focus on three types of functions: 'management functions', mathematical functions, and string functions.
 Management functions like

 fileReadable () to ascertain whether a certain file is readable or